706f6c6c7578/oc/README.md

 HiddenServicePort 8083 127.0.0.1:8083
 HiddenServicePort 8084 127.0.0.1:8084

-## minitalk

-The minitalk folder contains a small talk client and server, so that Alice and Bob can talk to each other.

 ## oc_paganini_server.go

 oc_paganini_server.go allows you to post to Usenet anonymously, with oc_client.go, via the Paganini Newsserver's .onion URL.